ihmcrobotics/ihmc-ethercat-master/readme.md

 ### Compiling C library and SWIG wrapper

+(A gradle wrapper is provided, optionally you can use your system gradle)

-- cd ihmc-soem-wrapper
+- cd ihmc-ethercat-master
 - mkdir build
 - cd build
 - cmake -DCMAKE_BUILD_TYPE=Release ..
 - make
-- gradle publishToMavenLocal -Ptarget=JAVA
+- ./gradlew publishToMavenLocal -Ptarget=JAVA
-- gradle publishToMavenLocal -Ptarget=PLATFORM
+- ./gradlew publishToMavenLocal -Ptarget=PLATFORM

 Note that if you want to publish multiple platform libraries you only have to run target=JAVA on a single platform

 ### Compiling Java library
 - cd ihmc-soem-wrapper
-- gradle jar
+- ./gradlew jar